+- Amounts that exceed the allowed amount

+- · Charges for excluded services

+- Copays

-- · Amounts that exceed the allowed amount - Charges for excluded services - The difference in cost between a brand name drug and an equivalent generic drug when the plan requires the generic drug to be dispensed in place of the brand name drug. - Copays - The coinsurance for in-network pharmacies stated in the Summary Of Your Costs - Cost share applicable to certain specialty drugs that are considered "non-essential health benefits" and that are included in the SaveOnSP program.
+- The coinsurance for in-network pharmacies stated in the Summary Of Your Costs

+- Cost share applicable to certain specialty drugs that are considered "non-essential health benefits" and that are included in the SaveOnSP program.
 For a list of drugs included in the SaveOnSP program, please visit premera.com/saveonsp.